Operations Division West

 The City of Tucson is divided into four patrol divisions and a downtown district.
 Each division is divided into sectors, which are designated by the numbers on the map.
 When contacting a patrol division about a concern in your neighborhood or place of business referring to the sector number may speed your inquiry.

-The division has eleven uniformed patrol squads that are supervised by sergeants and serve around the clock to provide basic police service in the division.
-The division also includes a Bicycle Squad and Community Response Team that address specific problems in the division, as well as a Neighborhood Crimes Section that comprises detectives who investigate a variety of crimes that occur within the division’s boundaries.
+The division has uniformed patrol squads that are supervised by sergeants and serve around the clock to provide basic police service in the division.
+The division also includes Bicycle/Walking Squads in the Downtown Distruct, a Community Response Team (CRT) that address specific problems in the division, as well as a Neighborhood Crimes Section that comprises detectives who investigate a variety of crimes that occur within the division’s boundaries.
 Personnel are also available to provide information and assistance regarding crime prevention and the Crime Free Multi-Housing Program.

 Operations Division West is home to the Tucson Mall, which is one of the city's largest malls.
 There are many other businesses, particularly along Oracle Road and Stone Avenue, and a large collection of car dealerships along Auto Mall Drive.
 There are two Pima Community College campuses and two public high schools within the Division boundaries.
 Interstate 10 and Union Pacific railroad tracks bisect the division on a north/south line.